Other Academic Matters

 Matriculation is the process of registering as a student with the University.
 All students must complete the matriculation process each academic year in which they are actively engaged in their programme of studies in order to maintain their University of St Andrews student status.

 Any student who fails to complete the matriculation process by Monday of week 4 by 9:00am, or who fails to obtain permission from the University to interrupt their studies within a prescribed time, will lose their fully matriculated student status at the University of St Andrews.
+Advising must be completed earlier, by Monday of week 3.
 Please consult the the University Failure to Matriculate Policy for more details.

 Location Of Studies

-Please note that the university expects students to reside at a term address within a commutable distance from St Andrews during their studies unless they have formal permission from the University of St Andrews for their study location to be outside St Andrews as outlined in the Policy on Location of Studies.
+Please note that the university expects students to reside at a term address within a commutable distance from St Andrews during their studies unless they have requested and been granted permission to study online (for academic year 2020/21) or they have formal permission from the University of St Andrews for their study location to be outside St Andrews as outlined in the Policy on Location of Studies.
 To request a change in location, please refer to advice given at Change of Location.

 Recording Devices in Lectures